Tuesday, September 17, 2024

 Meanwhile, Clifford found his wife at a The National Hotel on Main Street near Logan Avenue drinking and decided to join her and her mother while persuading her to return home.
 The police called CAS again when the 15 year-old decided to leave home and they were informed that the parents were likely at a hotel drinking.
 Clifford returned home around 10:30 and was not drunk.
 Florence returned soon after.

-The National Hotel (1967)
+The National Hotel (1967), Archives of Canada

 The police warned them to stop leaving their children alone and to address the dirty state of the house.
 A few days later, the police returned and found the house in the same state and brought the case to the Crown prosecutor.
 On January 7th, charges were filed against the couple for neglect of their youngest son and they were ordered to appear in court the following day.